-What Makes a good Story?
+What Makes a Story?

-Everyone has different opinions - wouldn't it be boring if everyone only liked stories about love and romance, or ghosts and goblins?
+Everyone has different opinions - wouldn't it be boring if everyone only liked stories about love and romance and sparkly princesses?
 We all have different opinions about what makes some stories great and what makes others boring.